 If You Are Unemployed.
 How might this be an opportunity to reinvent you?
 Could this be the time you search in some totally different directions for that dream job?
 Although searching for a new job is a fulltime job, remember to give yourself some downtime.
 Perhaps now is the perfect time to dive into some of those pie-in-the-sky projects you just never had time for in the past.
 How might you reorganize your life for better balance going forward?

 Face Your Failures.
-Sometimes it is easier to hide from them.
-Nevertheless, denial does not delete.
+Sometimes it is easier to hide from your failures.
+Nevertheless, denial does not mean deletion.
 Worse yet, denial does you a disservice.
 Only by fully facing the things you messed up can you learn from them.
-You should be smarter entering 2014 than you were entering 2013.
+You should be smarter entering 2015 than you were entering 2014.

 Be Humble.
 I never met a person who thought he or she knew it all that learned something new.
 I enjoy learning new things . . . every single day.
 However, I cannot do that if I already know it all.